lihbr/lihbr-apex/README.md

 <!-- Uncomment if usage requires an internet connection -->

+#### Internet

-Finally the develop or build process of this project also require an internet connection in order to fetch content from the datalayer, offline usage is not possible.
+The develop and build process of this project also requires an internet connection in order to fetch content from the datalayer, offline usage is not possible.

 ### Installation